How to Repurpose One Blog Post Into Five Video Assets

-→ Why repurpose beats writing new · Which posts to repurpose first · The 5-step workflow · See it in action · Three prompt patterns · Where each version goes · Five common mistakes · Try it
+→ Why repurpose beats writing new · Which posts to repurpose first · The 5-step workflow · See it in action · Three prompt patterns · Where each version goes · Five common mistakes · FAQ · Try it

-Why this beats writing new content
+Why repurposing complements new content

-Every content team has the same argument every quarter: more posts or better distribution on the posts we already have?
+Every content team has the same argument every quarter: more posts, or better distribution on the posts we already have?
 The answer, in 2026, is unambiguous.
 Repurposing a proven post into video wins on four measurable dimensions that writing net-new content does not.

 The team that publishes three new posts a month can, for the same budget, publish one new post and convert two existing bangers into video.
 The second team wins next quarter's dashboard on every metric except raw output count.